monsoonmaelstrom/book2/book2.md

 Giorgi’s eyes dart to me and then quickly dance away.
 I see his jaw flex.

 “Oh,” I say.
-“You think you know something big that I don’t know!
+“You think you know something *big* that I don’t know!
 What is it?”

 “I didn’t say that.”

 “I’m pretty sure you did.
 At least your face did,” I tell him.
-“Which is actually interesting.
-So something big then.”
+“Which is actually interesting because it means it’s definitely something big.
+Or at least you think it is.”

 “How do you figure?”

-“The question surprised you enough that whatever your first thought to it was, garnered a reaction of its own, so it must be something big.”
+“The question surprised you enough that whatever your first response to it was garnered a reaction of its own, so it must be something big.”

 Giorgi shrugs, but says nothing.

 I start guessing, watching his expression as I do.

-“Something about Liam?
-No. Not Liam.
+“Something about Liam?”
+I ask, pausing long enough to see if I get a reaction.
+“No. Not Liam.
 Something about Peter?”
-Nothing.
+Still nothing.
 “Probably not Alex.
-Have you figured out something about my mother?
-How would you have though?
-Same with Iverson… So not them.
-Amelia?
-No. Henry?
+Have you figured out something about my mother?”
+I wait half a second, but there’s no reaction.
+“How would you have, though?
+Same with Iverson.
+So not either of them.
+Amelia?”
+Still nothing.
+“No. Henry?
 Nope.
 Gavin?
 Gavin’s practically an open book.
 If it was about you, you wouldn’t have reacted.
 Hell, you wouldn’t have even thought it,” I mutter.

 “Davy?
 No, that doesn’t make any sense either.
 Davy’s a steel trap.
-Process of elimination says that only leaves me.”
+Process of elimination says that only leaves me,” I say, remembering the way he was staring at me when I woke up earlier.

 I think he momentarily misses a breath.